stanislaw/SoftwareDesignHeuristics/README.md

 > paramount that any tool for children should have great thinking patterns
 > and deep beauty "built-in."

+### Masking (Shadowing)

+Masking/shadowing of all kinds is dangerous and should be avoided or treated with a great care.

+Examples:

+- errors introduced to the systems when overlapping requirements are implemented over time
+- masking in MC/DC
+- shadowing of variable declarations
+- typographically ambiguous symbols with overlapping visibility like `l` and `1`, `O` and `0` (see MISRA guidelines)
+- code reviews: real bugs can hide behind less important but more noticeable issues like typos or coding style details
+- bugs often hide themselves behind complexity

+See also Overlapping Control.

 ## Design

 ### Poor Abstraction